 Tips for adding the trim:

 - Try not to get glue on the top of the sequins.
 (Don’t worry too much, it will dry clear if some does get on top.)

 - Add an extra drop of glue to any areas where the trim crosses the trim.

 At the end of the phrase, curve the trim back around, run a thin line of permanent fabric glue next to the first row of trim and gently press the sequin trim into the glue as though you are writing in cursive.

 Once you reach the beginning of the phrase, cut the trim about ½ inch longer then needed.
 Remove a few sequins and glue the thread end of the trim under your first sequin.
 Trim any extra thread.
 Glue on a sequin or two to cover any bare spots if necessary.

 Carefully peel off the vinyl pattern.
 (If you are making multiple shirts keep the clear vinyl to reuse. ) Allow the glue to dry overnight.

-4. Reinforce the trim.
-Use thread that matches the thread of your sequin trim to secure the sequin trim every 1-1.5 inches.
+- Reinforce the trim with thread.
+Use a thread color that matches the thread of your sequin trim to secure the sequin trim every 1-1.5 inches.
 (I used white thread as my silver sequins were strung on white.)
 Stick your needle up through the center of a sequin and then follow the trim thread down beside one edge of the same sequin.
 Your thread and the trim thread will blend tighter so you cannot see the stitches.

-I hope you schedule a weekend with your besties ASAP and definitely throw in some matching sequin-trim t-shirts.
+I hope you schedule a concert weekend with your besties and throw in some matching sequin-trim t-shirts.
 We were quite a hit at the concert (at least until we started dancing like fools).
-You should also go see Neil, it was a splendid show (even from the nose-bleed seats).

 Bren Did Newsletter Subscribers Get Access!